searchspring/snap/docs/PREACT_EVENTS.md

 ```

-### use.plugin
+### plugin

-The `plugin` property is a function (or array of functions) that returns the controller to then attach multiple middleware events.
+The `plugin` property is a function (or array of functions) that returns the controller to then access or attach middleware events.

 ```typescript
 const config = {